Shrine of the Báb: Final shrine

 In 1949 the first threshold stone of the superstructure was laid by Shoghi Effendi.
 The construction was completed over the mausoleum in 1953 and was entirely paid for by Baháʼís around the world.

 The architect was William Sutherland Maxwell, a Canadian Baháʼí who was a Beaux-Arts architect and the father-in-law of Shoghi Effendi.
 Shoghi Effendi provided overall guidance, including in the use of Western and Eastern styles, but left the artistic details to Maxwell.
 Maxwell's design of the Baveno rose granite colonnade, Oriental-style Chiampo stone arches, and golden dome is meant to harmonize Eastern and Western proportions and style.
 Maxwell died in 1952, and Shoghi Effendi named the southern door of the Shrine after him.
 Some remaining aspects of the dome's structural engineering were designed by Professor H. Neumann of Haifa's Technion University.

 In 1952, Leroy Ioas, an American Baháʼí who had been closely associated with the construction of the Baháʼí House of Worship in Wilmette, Illinois helped Shoghi Effendi in the construction process.
 Ioas employed his administrative skills and practical mind to supervise the building of the drum and dome, a task done without the availability of sophisticated machinery.
 Shoghi Effendi named the door on the octagon after him.

 Because of the scarcity of building materials in the area after World War II, most of the stones for the Shrine of the Báb were carved in Italy with the assistance of Ugo Giachery and then shipped to Haifa.
 One of the doors of the Shrine was named after Giachery.
 The superstructure was said to be at the time the largest prefabricated building to move from Europe to any point in the world.

 Design and composition

 Dome

-The dome is composed of 12,000 fish-scale tiles - in the original version of the 1950s, a Dutch company created a special technology, baking the clay tiles three times, twice with different glazes, and lastly with a 15% gold solution.
+The dome is composed of 12,000 fish-scale tiles.
+It is alleged that a Dutch company created a "special technology" (baking the clay tiles three times) and a combination of different glazes and a solution containing gold.

-After over 50 years of exposure the old tiles were badly broken and damaged, and the new tiles, first uncovered in 2011, are of more than 120 different shapes and sizes, and were made in Portugal by employing an innovative process involving porcelain being repeatedly fire-glazed, covered in gold solution, and sealed with an extremely durable coating.
+After more than fifty years of exposure, many of the tiles were badly damaged or broken.
+Newer tiles from 2011 were made with less consistency; included are more than a hundred different shapes and sizes.
+These tiles were made in Portugal involving porcelain being repeatedly fire-glazed and covered in gold solution.